opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 onos> srv6-insert <device ID> <segment list>
 ```

-Note: In our topology, the SID for spine1 is `3:201:2::` and the SID for spine
+Note: In our topology, the SID for spine1 is `3:201:2::` and the SID for spine2
 is `3:202:2::`.

 For example, to add a policy that forwards traffic between h2 and h4 though